-This course is designed to prepare students for college-level mathematics courses including calculus.
-Students will study concepts related to intermediate and advanced algebra (beyond Algebra II), analytical geometry, matrices, and an introduction to trigonometry.
+This course is designed to prepare students for college-level math courses including calculus.
+Concepts included are related to intermediate and algebra beyond Algebra II, analytical geometry, matrices, and beginning trigonometry.

 SOCIAL STUDIES

 200 Government-H

 The student will demonstrate an understanding of the underpinnings of democracy, political beliefs and behaviors of individuals; political parties and interest groups; mechanisms that facilitate the communication of interests and preferences by like-minded citizens; government institutions as well as institutional processes; civil liberties, civil rights, and public policy.
 Students will be evaluated through a variety of methods that may include frequent use of supplemental readings, significantly weighted essays, term papers, individual and small group projects, as well as in-depth objective tests.